 Klonopin is a powerful tranquilizer with sedative properties recreational use of which can provide a “high.”
 Because of its addictive nature, Klonopin is not advised for use over a period of over a few weeks.
 With long-term use comes the greater likelihood of becoming both physically and mentally dependant on it.
-The longer you take it, the harder it is to stop.
+The longer one takes it, the harder it is to stop.
 Because of this, Klonopin withdrawal symptoms do not only concern those using the drug for non-medical purposes, or those who abuse it.
-It is extremely easy to get hooked even while using Klonopin as prescribed.
-After an extended period of taking Klonopin your brain’s response to pleasure and stress may be altered.
-Benzodiazepines have a wide-range of withdrawal symptoms and Klonopin is no different, having up to 40 different side effects tied to the withdrawal process.

 Withdrawal Side Effects

-We can divide Klonopin withdrawal symptoms into two categories; physical and psychological.
+Klonopin withdrawal symptoms are commonly divided into two categories; physical and psychological

 Physical Klonopin withdrawal symptoms include: